nick-stebbings/rig_chatbot_project/README.md

-# Rust AI Chatbot Tutorial: Part 1
+# Rust AI Chatbot Tutorial: Parts 1 & 2

 Welcome to the repository for Part 1 of my YouTube tutorial series on building a simple AI chatbot using Rust, Rig, and Tauri for Android.